Bond yields too low? There's always Rwanda

 "Yields are so low because policy rates are so low."

-Exotix estimates 35 frontier sovereigns have issued dollar or euro debt since the start of 2012 totaling $32 billion, including at least nine first-time borrowers.
+Exotix estimates 35 frontier sovereigns have issued dollar or euro debt since the start of 2012 totalling $32 billion, including at least nine first-time borrowers.

 Investors such as pension funds looking to cover liabilities are finding that even mainstream emerging market debt is yielding on average below 5 percent, near record lows, according to JP Morgan's widely-watched emerging sovereign bond index.